Configuring Agent Pools

 To see the details of a certain pool or its nested agent, click its name in the sidebar.

-To populate a pool with agents, click Assign agents on the Agents tab and select the required agents from the list.
+To populate a pool with agents, click the destination pool in the sidebar, then click Assign agents in the Agents tab, and select the required agents from the list.
 Since an agent can belong to only one pool, assigning it to a pool will remove it from its previous pool.
 If TeamCity detects that this action might cause compatibility problems, it will show a respective warning.
 Removing an agent from a custom pool will return it to the Default pool.